Guide to decide what type of camera is the one that best suits your needs, budget, and type of photography or video.

-The specific objective will depend on the type of event and where we can position ourselves, but an equivalent focal length of the order of 200-300mm should be sufficient in most cases.
+The specific objective will depend on the type of event and where we can position ourselves, but an equivalent focal length of 200-300mm should be sufficient in most cases.

-The more aperture the lens has, the better, since it will allow us to increase the shutter speed, but for this focal range, lenses with a good aperture are usually very expensive.
+The more aperture the lens has, the better since it will allow us to increase the shutter speed, but lenses with a suitable aperture are usually costly for this focal range.

-A compact super zoom can also be an option if we are going to use it especially outdoors, in good light.
+A compact superzoom can also be an option if we will use it, especially outdoors, in a good light.

-But in general it is advisable to use an interchangeable lens camera , it does not matter the brand and model, or if it is reflex or mirrorless.
-It also has little influence on the performance of the camera in low light conditions, behavior at high ISOs, noise, etc. because it will be used in optimal lighting conditions.
+But in general, it is advisable to use an interchangeable lens camera; it does not matter the brand and model, or if it is reflex or mirrorless.
+It also has little influence on the camera’s performance in low light conditions, behavior at high ISOs, noise, etc., because it will be used in optimal lighting conditions.
 The idea is to be able to use specific objectives.

-In the case of small products: jewelry, crafts, etc. macro lenses are often used (they allow you to focus from closer to get the subject to fill a good part of the frame).
+In small products: jewelry, crafts, etc., macro lenses are often used (they allow you to focus from closer to get the subject to fill a good part of the frame).

 Medium-long focal length lenses are often used for larger objects, similar to portrait photography.

-The technological characteristics of the camera are not so important, since this type of photography is performed in a very controlled environment: good lighting, tripod …
+The camera’s technological characteristics are not so important since this type of photography is performed in a very controlled environment: good lighting, tripod.

 Video camera to improve my YouTube channel or for professional projects

-In general, except in very very exceptional cases, still cameras (SLR, EVIL, advanced compact) offer the best relationship between video quality and price.
+In general, except in very exceptional cases, cameras (SLR, EVIL, advanced compact) offer the best relationship between video quality and price.

-Above, in terms of quality and performance, there would already be camcorders for professional use, which are basically cameras with large sensors (the electronic part is very similar) and ergonomics and functions designed specifically for video recording.
-But we would be talking about a fairly large jump in price compared to a step above in performance.
-That is, they only compensate if they are going to be used in professional projects of a certain magnitude.
+Above, there would already be camcorders for professional use in quality and performance, which are cameras with large sensors (the electronic part is very similar) and ergonomics and functions designed specifically for video recording.
+But we would be talking about a relatively large jump in price compared to a step above in performance.
+They only compensate if they are going to be used in professional projects of an absolute magnitude.

-In that case, reflex or EVIL, and the decision criteria on the exact type, brand, model, etc. they will be based on other factors: for example if we give priority to size and weight, or if we look for very specific features or functions …
+In that case, reflex or EVIL, and the decision criteria on the exact type, brand, model, etc. they will be based on other factors: for example, if we give priority to size and weight, or if we look for particular features or functions …

 Price is also, of course, an important criterion.